raydeoliveira/Qbyte/README.md

 Steps to run locally:

 1. Clone this directory onto your local machine
+2. Run 'pip install -r requirements.txt'
-2. Configure your desired settings at the top of 'QByte.py'.
+3. Configure your desired settings at the top of 'QByte.py'.
 The comments explain what each setting is.
-3. Run 'QByte.py' from the command line as follows:
+4. Run 'QByte.py' from the command line as follows:

 python QByte.py mode remarks